This is the multi-page printable view of this section. Click here to print.

 6 - RsyncUI settings

-There are several settings that can be adjusted.
-After changing a setting, you have to save the changes to keep it next time you use RsyncUI.
-Users can access their settings by default using the shortcut ⌘,.
+Several settings can be adjusted.
+After changing a setting, save the changes to keep them next time you use RsyncUI.
+Access your settings with the shortcut ⌘,.

 • Rsync and path - settings for rsync and path